 ORIGINALLY FOUNDED IN 1983, over the last several decades the firm has expanded its various practice areas, particularly its cooperative/condominium and real estate practices.
 While we are known for our expertise in all areas of residential and commercial real estate law and litigation, including representation of cooperative and condominium boards, transactional matters, commercial leasing, and landlord-tenant law, we are also widely experienced in the general practice of law and serve a diverse group of business entities and individuals in a broad range of businesses.

 The senior partners of the firm have practiced over 30 years each.

-The firm consists of five partners assisted by a legal support staff.
+The firm consists of four partners assisted by a legal support staff.
 The firm attorneys have participated as speakers and contributors in programs presented by various Bar Associations, professional groups and community organizations.
 A collaborative and creative firm culture permits each lawyer to share in the firm's collective capabilities.